dingzhanjun/ionic-react-tabs-tut/readme.md

 <Route exact path="/" render={() => <Redirect to="/tab1"/>} />
 ```
-Then add the new default `Route` to point to the `TabRoot` component we just built
+Then add the new default `Route` to point to the `TabRoot` component we just built.
+This mean that when the application first starts it will go to the `TabRoot` component.
 ```tsx

 // FILE: App.tsx